equinor/webviz-subsurface/webviz-subsurface.md

 <!-- tab:Data input -->

+?> `Arrow` format for simulation time series data can be generated using the `ECL2CSV` forward model in ERT.
+On existing ensembles the command line tool `smry2arrow_batch` can be used to generate arrow files.

 !> For smry data it is **strongly recommended** to keep the data frequency to a regular frequency (like `monthly` or `yearly`).
-This applies to both csv input and when reading from `UNSMRY` (controlled by the `sampling` key).
-This is because the statistics and fancharts are calculated per DATE over all realizations in an ensemble, and the available dates should therefore not differ between individual realizations of an ensemble.
+This is because the statistics are calculated per DATE over all realizations in an ensemble, and the available dates should therefore not differ between individual realizations of an ensemble.

 ?> Vectors that are identified as historical vectors (e.g. FOPTH is the history of FOPT) will be plotted together with their non-historical counterparts as reference lines.

-**Using simulation time series data directly from `.UNSMRY` files**

-!> Parameter values are extracted automatically from the `parameters.txt` files in the individual realizations if you have defined `ensembles`, using the `fmu-ensemble` library.
+!> Parameter values are extracted automatically from the `parameters.txt` files in the individual realizations if you have defined `ensembles`.

-!> The `UNSMRY` files are auto-detected by `fmu-ensemble` in the `eclipse/model` folder of the individual realizations.
-You should therefore not have more than one `UNSMRY` file in this folder, to avoid risk of not extracting the right data.

-**Using aggregated data**

-?> Aggregated data may speed up the build of the app, as processing of `UNSMRY` files can be slow for large models.